Group Medical Insurance for Employees in Hong Kong: Startups, SMEs & Large Corporations

 Employee medical benefits cover the health of your employees for conditions that are not work-related.
 While there is no legal obligation to provide employee medical benefits, it is by far the number one benefit employees are interested in.
 Hong Kong has the second most expensive private health system in the world after the United States.
 Moreover, in Hong Kong staff turnover is generally quite high.
 This is why all large companies provide medical cover to their staff and startups/SMEs use these benefits to keep their staff and compete for the best candidates.

-The vast majority of competitive startups and SMEs i.e. those looking to attract and retain employees, do provide medical coverage to their staff and dependents.
+The vast majority of large companies, competitive startups and SMEs i.e. those looking to attract and retain employees, do provide medical coverage to their staff and dependents.
 That being said, the level and extent of coverage vary greatly and are often tiered according to staff levels within the company.
 In other words, the higher you are in the hierarchy, the better medical benefits you may have.

 a) Standard benefits